 Subproperty of: E4 Period.
-P7 took place at (witnessed): E53 Place
+P7 took place at (witnessed): E53 Place area of the move metades the origin,

 Scope note: This property identifies the starting E53 Place of an E9 Move.

 A move will be linked to an origin, such as the move of an artefact from storage to display.
 A move may be linked to many origins.
 In this case the move describes the picking up of a set of objects.
 The area of the move includes the origin, route and destination.